-While FON-based diagnostics have demonstrated promise^{65, 70} in quantitative prediction of MR character in studies of small sets of transition metal complexes, they have yet to be incorporated in large-scale, high-throughput screening to provide guidance about when singlereference methods are suitable.
-We thus first curated a diverse set of 4,865 mononuclear octahedral transition metal complexes from six prior studies71-76 and rapidly assessed their MR character with FON-based diagnostics.
-We leveraged converged geometries and wavefunctions from fixed-occupation DFT for the FT-DFT66 calculation of FON-based diagnostics, accelerating MR character determination (see Computational Details).
-All complexes contain a mid-row transition metal in one of two oxidation states (i.e., M(II)/M(III) where M = Cr, Mn, Fe, or Co) in its high spin (HS) or low spin (LS) state (see Computational Details).
+While FON-based diagnostics have demonstrated promise^{65, 70} for the quantitative prediction of MR character in studies of small sets of transition-metal complexes, they have yet to be incorporated in large-scale, high-throughput screening.
+We thus first curated a diverse set of 4,865 mononuclear octahedral transition-metal complexes from six prior studies71-76 and assessed their MR character with FON-based diagnostics.
+We accelerated the calculation of FON-based diagnostics by leveraging the existing converged geometries and wavefunctions from fixed-occupation DFT for the FT-DFT66 calculations (see Computational Details).
+All complexes contain a mid-row transition metal in one of two oxidation states (i.e., M(II)/M(III) where M = Cr, Mn, Fe, or Co) in its high-spin (HS) or low-spin (LS) state (see Computational Details).
 Over all sets considered, the metals and spin states are evenly distributed, with only somewhat fewer Cr complexes (Figure 1).

 Figure 1.
-Statistics of different properties of the octahedral complexes in the datasets studied in this work (MD1, MD2, and the two component datasets, LRX and OHLDB, included in MD2 but absent in MD1). (top) Schematic of octahedral transition metal complex illustrating possible unique ligands (one equatorial ligand type, L{eq} , and up to two axial ligand types, L{ax1} and L{ax2}) and representative ligands in different datasets.
-Ligand atoms that coordinate the metal are shaded with translucent circles colored by element: red for oxygen, blue for nitrogen, orange for phosphorus, yellow for sulfur, gray for carbon, cyan for fluorine, and purple for iodine. (bottom, left) Bar graph showing the metal center identity and spin state (HS: dark gray, LS: light gray) of the complexes in MD1 and MD2. (bottom, center) Kernel density estimation (KDE) of the one-dimensional distribution of the size of complexes in MD1, LRX, and OHLDB. (bottom, right) Clustered bar graph comparing the distribution of the direct connecting atom identity (X indicates any halide) in MD1, LRX, and OHLDB.
+Properties of the octahedral complexes in the datasets studied in this work (MD1, MD2, and the two component datasets, LRX and OHLDB, included in MD2 only). (top) Schematic of an a transition metal complex illustrating possible unique (one equatorial, L{eq} , and up to two axial, L{ax1} and L{ax2}) and representative ligands.
+Ligand atoms that coordinate the metal are shaded with circles colored by element: O in red, N in blue, P in orange, S in yellow, C in gray, F in cyan, and I in purple. (bottom, left) Bar graph of the metal identity and spin state (HS: dark gray, LS: light gray) of MD1 and MD2. (bottom, center) Kernel density estimation (KDE) of the distribution of the size of complexes in MD1, LRX, and OHLDB. (bottom, right) Clustered bar graph for the connecting atom identity (X indicates any halide) in MD1, LRX, and OHLDB.

-We distinguish a 2,305-complex subset (MD1) from four of the studies71-74, which are all small to mid-sized complexes constructed from common ligands in inorganic chemistry originally to study their spin^{71-72, 74} or redox73 properties (Figure 1 and Supporting Information Table S1).
+A 2,305-complex subset (MD1) from four of the studies71-74 consists of small to midsized complexes constructed from common ligands originally to study their spin^{71-72, 74} or redox73 properties (Figure 1 and Supporting Information Table S1).
 The MD1 complexes are around 50 atoms in size and primarily contain first-row (i.e., C, N, or O) coordinating atoms (Figure 1 and Supporting Information Table S1).
-To form the 4,865-complex MD2 dataset, we add to MD1 two sets: i) complexes of enumeratively generated ligands (OHLDB76) and ii) large bidentate redox (LRX75) complexes (Figure 1 and Supporting Information Tables S1-S2).
+The larger 4,865-complex MD2 dataset consists of all complexes in MD1 along with: i) complexes of heuristically enumerated ligands (OHLDB76) and ii) large bidentate redox (LRX75) complexes (Figure 1 and Supporting Information Tables S1- S2).
 The OHLDB complexes are smaller (ca. 25 atoms) and have more diverse coordinating atoms and bonding than in MD1, whereas the LRX complexes are much larger (i.e., up to 200 atoms) but with fewer coordinating atom types and more uniform bonding (Figure 1 and Supporting Information Table S1).
-While MR character for the more common MD1 complexes could be informed by prior experiment or computation, this would not be possible for the additional complexes in MD2.
+The diversity of size and bonding in MD2 means that we are less likely to have information from prior experiment or computation in comparison to the more common complexes in MD1.